-Regulation Particulars Time Limit 13(3) The listed entity shall file with the recognised stock exchange, a statement giving the number of investor complaints pending at the beginning of the quarter, those received during the quarter, disposed of during the quarter and those remaining unresolved at the end of the quarter within twenty one days from end of quarter 27(2) The listed entity shall submit a quarterly compliance report on corporate governance in the format as specified by SEBI from time to time to the recognized stock exchange(s) within fifteen days from close of the quarter 31(1))(b) The listed entity shall submit to the stock exchange(s) a statement showing holding of securities and shareholding pattern separately for each class of securities, in the format specified by SEBI from time to time within twenty one days from the end of each quarter 32(1) The listed entity shall submit to the stock exchange a statement of deviation or variation (for public issue, rights issue, preferential issue etc.) Quarterly Basis to the stock exchange till such time the issue proceeds have been fully utilized or the purpose for which these proceeds were raised has been achieved.
-33(3) The listed entity shall submit quarterly financial results to the stock exchange.
-In case the listed entity has subsidiaries, the listed entity shall also submit quarterly/year-to date consolidated financial results within forty-five days of end of each quarter, other than the last quarter.
+Regulation Title Particulars Time Limit 13(3) Investor complaints The listed entity shall file with the recognised stock exchange, a statement giving the number of investor complaints pending at the beginning of the quarter, those received during the quarter, disposed of during the quarter and those remaining unresolved at the end of the quarter within twenty one days from end of quarter 27(2) Quarterly Compliance report The listed entity shall submit a quarterly compliance report on corporate governance in the format as specified by SEBI from time to time to the recognized stock exchange(s) within fifteen days from close of the quarter 31(1)(b) Shareholding pattern The listed entity shall submit to the stock exchange(s) a statement showing holding of securities and shareholding pattern separately for each class of securities, in the format specified by SEBI from time to time within twenty one days from the end of each quarter 32(1) Statement of deviation(s) or Variation(s) The listed entity shall submit to the stock exchange a statement of deviation or variation (for public issue, rights issue, preferential issue etc.) Quarterly Basis to the stock exchange till such time the issue proceeds have been fully utilized or the purpose for which these proceeds were raised has been achieved.
+33(3) Financial results The listed entity shall submit quarterly financial results to the stock exchange.
+In case the listed entity has subsidiaries, the listed entity shall also submit quarterly/year- to date consolidated financial results within forty-five days of end of each quarter, other than the last quarter.